 I’m not talking about your friend who takes a thousand selfies, or your personal trainer who has spent a thousand hours in the gym to achieve those perfectly chiseled abs.
-Although any of the above might have narcissistic traits, I’m talking about the real deal: Narcissistic Personality Disorder, aka Sociopaths.
+Although any of the above might have narcissistic traits, I’m talking about the real deal: Cluster B, specifically Narcissistic and Antisocial Personality Disorders.
 They look like people, they have skin on, and often hold jobs and hobbies.
-Here’s the kicker…the lights are on but nobody’s home, “soul-ish” speaking.
+Here’s the kicker…the lights are on but nobody’s home.
+The soul is lost underneath their protector parts that hurt others.
 They could be quite intelligent, but there’s no conscience, no moral compass (for themselves not for you), their soul is gone (and it would take a literal act of God to find it).
 Think the movie The Terminator.
 He looks like a person, talks somewhat like a person, but there’s no emotion.
 A “cyborg” robot with no empathy, no ability to feel anything but anger, jealousy, and sorry for himself.
-And sure there are female narcissists, I’ve met one.
-Literally only ONE in my lifetime.
-Narcissists are usually male.
-Psychology Today Magazine says Narcissists only make up 1% of the population, but others might argue it could be 6-12% of the population.
+And sure there are female narcissists, too, although more rare.
+Psychology Today Magazine says narcissists only make up 1% of the population, but others might argue it could be 6-12% of the population.

-The purpose of this entry is to educate you on what a true Narcissist/Sociopath is and to learn about the effects of Narcissistic Victims Syndrome (the PTSD of Narcissist Victims).
+The purpose of this entry is to educate you on what a true Narcissist/Sociopath/Antisocial/Psychopath is and to learn about the effects of Narcissistic Victims Syndrome (the PTSD of Narcissist Victims).

 DSM-V is the diagnostic bible that shrinks and doctors use to slap a label on someone.
 It’s important to know that one can have TRAITS of narcissism (or any other personality disorder) but not be a full blown Narcissist.
 NPD (Narcissistic Personality Disorder) is marked by a pervasive pattern of grandiosity (in fantasy or behavior), the need for admiration, and lack of empathy.
 The diagnosis requires five of the following: